thespielplatz/button-phase-control/docs/hardware.md

 - ESP: D1
 - PIN IO33 for Green / Down
 - PIN TMS for Yellow / Up
-- To set the button on GND, I used a 2n2222 NPN Transistors.
-## Hardware Notes

-### Hardware configuration
-- ESP: D1
-- PIN IO33 for Green / Down
-- PIN TMS for Yellow / Up
 - To set the button on GND, I used a 2n2222 NPN Transistor.

 <img src="2n2222.jpg" alt="2n2222 NPN Transistor" width="300">